Apply now! Green Spaces Applications will be accepted on a rolling basis until all placements have been filled for Fall 2018 – Winter 2019!

 - Bridging talented young students to meaningful summer work opportunities through work-integrated learning and disciplined support

-- Strategic four-month full-time placements working with various sectors
+- Strategic 8 to 16-week full-time placements working with various sectors

-- Employer partners will receive a wage subsidy to host GS participants during their four-month placements
+- Employer partners will receive a wage subsidy to host Green Spaces participants during their placements

 - Peer-to-peer knowledge and skills transfer through “Innovation Team” sessions, consisting of Green Spaces and Canada Green Corps participants and alum, as well as UNA-Canada’s international UN interns